Academics » Mathematics / Computer

 Full year 1 Credit

 Students will further study arithmetic and trigonometric operations applied to manufacturing circumstances.
 The following geometric entities are studied in detail: the circle, regular and irregular polygons, the right triangle and oblique triangles.
 The application of angular arithmetic including the study of angle decimal conversion, the Pythagorean Theorem, Sine, Cosine, and Tangent functions, and the Law of Sines and Law of Cosines will be covered in great detail.
 This course is aligned with Manufacturing Math classes of the Advanced Manufacturing Technology Center at Quinebaug Valley Community College.
 CC; MFG* 105 Manufacturing Math.
+(This class can only be taken online)

 Grades 11 - 12